Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 == Changelog ==

+= 1.0.2 - Released on 2 September 2021 =
+* Compatible with WordPress 5.8
+* Other: Bug Fixes

+= 1.0.1 - Released on 21 June 2021 =
+* Compatible with User Registration form by WPEverest.
+* Other: Issues and Bugs Fixed.

 = 1.0.0 - Released on 29 April 2021 =
 * First version

-= 1.0.1 - Released on 21 June 2021 =
-* Compatible with plugin User Registration form by WPEverest.
-* Other: Issues and Bugs Fixed.

 == Upgrade Notice ==
-= 1.0.1 - Released on 21 June 2021 =
+= 1.0.2 - Released on 2 September 2021 =
-* Compatible with plugin User Registration form by WPEverest.
+* Compatible with WordPress 5.8
-* Other: Issues and Bugs Fixed.
+* Other: Bug Fixes